4 Ways to Combat Test-Taking Anxiety

 Beads of perspiration start rolling down my neck, my hands become oddly clammy, my stomach feels light, and I begin murmuring the few Hindu prayers I know by heart.
-Despite having only a few months of school left before I graduate, I’ve never been able to keep test-taking anxiety at bay.
+Despite having only a few months of school left before graduation, I’ve never been able to keep test-taking anxiety at bay.
 I struggled with this internal conundrum during the SAT and my final exams.
-Sometimes, the stress can be an uncomfortable knot in the pit of your stomach during the exam.
+Sometimes, the stress can feel like an uncomfortable knot in the pit of your stomach during the exam.
 For high school seniors, semester exams often contribute to a large portion of your marks and are vital components of your college admission, so it’s perfectly reasonable to feel this way.
-Words of encouragement may not always be an effective way to pacify someone who has test-taking anxiety.
-But here are a few steps you can take toward combatting it.
+Words of encouragement may not always be an effective way to pacify someone who has anxiety, but here are a few steps you can take toward combatting it and putting your mind at ease.

 1. Make your environment comfortable

-Once you acclimate to the atmosphere, you want to steadily adjust to the situation.
 You have to learn how to get to this stage in your own way.
 Try to sit in the most comfortable, well-lit spot in the room if you’re allowed to choose your place for the test.
 Have a bottle of water or your favorite energy drink handy so you can take swigs between questions to clear your mind.
+Bring a sweatshirt if you know the room tends to get cold.
 It also helps if you can picture your environment differently for a little while.
-You can imagine that you’re sitting at your desk at home writing the same paper and thinking the same thoughts.
-Visualizing this comfort zone can ease your nerves during the exam so you can finish without constantly worrying about the questions.
+Try to imagine that you’re sitting at your desk at home writing the same paper and thinking the same thoughts.
+Visualizing your literal comfort zone can ease your nerves during the exam so you can finish without constantly worrying about the questions.

 2. Get all your essentials